-• IsraAID in Lesvos.
-In March 2016, Alethea Gold left Australia bound for the beautiful Greek island of Lesvos to help an Israeli-based emergency relief organisation, known as IsraAID.
-In Lesvos, the IsraAID team is totally focused on rescuing and saving Syrian, Iraqi and Afghani lives.
-“The people who arrive on a daily basis are completely traumatised.
-They have left everything behind and have arrived with nothing, many having had their money and possessions stolen by the people smugglers.
-The IsraAID team physically helps the refugees off the boats, providing immediate medical treatment, foil sheeting to warm them, food, water and a full change of dry clothes.
+IsraAID IN LESVOS In March 2016, Alethea Gold left Australia bound for the beautiful Greek island of Lesvos to help an Israeli-based emergency relief organisation, known as IsraAID.
+In Lesvos, the IsraAID team were totally focused on rescuing and saving Syrian, Iraqi and Afghani lives.
+“The people who arrived on a daily basis were completely traumatised.
+They arrived with nothing, many having had their money and possessions stolen by people smugglers who brought them over.”
+Alethea worked long hours with little sleep alongside the IsraAID team physically helping refugees off the boats, providing immediate medical treatment, foil sheeting to warm them, food, water and a full change of dry clothes, as well as making sandwiches, and feeding everyone.
 In addition to this, they provide much-needed emotional support.

 “Alethea said some of the children arrive on the island drenched with water up to their necks.
 I managed to save a little girl by treating her for hyperthermia immediately, but just metres away a little baby died tragically soon after being taken off the boat.
 Meeting and helping people who are fleeing for their lives from ISIS and the Taliban, changed my life forever!”

-• Charity Fashion parades.
-Many international celebrities have supported Alethea to help her raise funds for numerous children’s charities, often allowing their children to model for her in live fashion shows.
+CHARITY FASHION PARADES Many international celebrities have supported Alethea in her efforts to raise funds for numerous children’s charities, often allowing their children to model for her in live fashion shows.

-• 2011 Japanese Tsunami.
-Along with Ambassadors - George Gregan, Bryan Brown, Sam Neil, Akira Isogawa, Jimmy Barnes, Diesel and Deborah Hutton, Alethea hosted a fund raising event for children who were orphaned by Japan's devastating Tsunami.
-After this event they raised much more than anticipated - enough to help 5 orphanages in the affected area’s of Japan.
+JAPAN’S 2011 TSUNAMI Along with Ambassadors - George Gregan, Bryan Brown, Sam Neil, Akira Isogawa, Jimmy Barnes, Diesel and Deborah Hutton, Alethea hosted a fund raising event for children who were orphaned by Japan's devastating Tsunami.
+They raised more than anticipated - enough to help 5 orphanages in the affected area’s.

-• Ho Chi Minh City, Vietnam.
-On Australia day Alethea co-coordinated a fashion parade for 2000 people, to raise money to open the Lotus School in Ho Chi Minh City, where 300 children will be able to attend for free.
+HO CHI MINH CITY, VIETNAM Alethea co-coordinated an Australia Day fashion parade for 2000 people, to raise money to open the Lotus School in Ho Chi Minh City, where 300 children would be able to attend for free.

-• The Mother of All Balls Committee work on a major charity event every year.
-Over the last 11 years Alethea has helped raise millions of dollars to support the YWCAs Big Brother, Big Sister mentoring programme and for safe houses and shelters for mothers who need help and protection.
+THE MOTHER OF ALL BALLS Committee work on a major charity event every year.
+For over a decade Alethea has helped raise millions of dollars to support the YWCAs Big Brother, Big Sister mentoring programme and for safe houses and shelters for mothers who need help and protection.

-• The Reddam House Resurgence Fashion Parade which raised $40,000 to rebuild a school in the Hambantota Region of Sri Lanka after the Tsunami.
+REDDAM HOUSE RESURGENCE PARADE raised $40,000 to rebuild a school in the Hambantota Region of Sri Lanka after the 2004 Tsunami.

-• The Lighthouse Foundation, Melbourne Celebrity Fashion Parade, which supported teenagers, impacted by drug use and underprivileged backgrounds.
+THE LIGHTHOUSE FOUNDATION Celebrity Fashion Parade in Melbourne supported teenagers, impacted by drug use and underprivileged backgrounds.

-• Street Kids Sydney.
-Using her fashion connections, Alethea spent years arranging for clothing to be sent for the teenagers living on a farming property in the countryside.
+SYDNEY STREET KIDS Using her fashion connections, Alethea spent years arranging for clothing to be sent to teenagers living in safe houses and rehab centres across sydney.

-• Burma.
-Alethea supplies Professor Bruce Conolly with suitcases of children’s toys to take on his annual trip to Burma to treat people in villages.
+BURMA Alethea supplied Professor Bruce Conolly with suitcases of children’s toys to take on his annual trips to Burma to treat people in villages.